DiligentGraphics/DiligentEngine/README.md

 Diligent Engine uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to ensure consistent formatting throughout the code base.
 The validation can be disabled using `DILIGENT_NO_FORMAT_VALIDATION` CMake option.
-Note that any pool request will fail if formatting issues are found.
+Note that any pull request will fail if formatting issues are found.

+Diligent Engine uses extensive validation that is always enabled in Debug build.
+Some of the checks may be enabled in release configurations by setting `DILIGENT_DEVELOPMENT` CMake option.

 <a name="build_and_run_customizing"></a>
 ## Customizing Build